1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Click Save.

-After giving Ad Manager access to AdSense account and vice-versa, you need to define and traffic AdSense line items in DFP.
-Following steps will help you to do that:
+After giving Ad Manager access to the AdSense account and vice-versa, you must define and traffic AdSense line items in the ad server.
+The following steps will help you:

 • Sign in to Google Ad Manager.